nujood03/Emotion_recognition_system/README.md

 ##  Objective

-To develop a facial emotion recognition system capable of identifying emotions such as anger, happiness, sadness, surprise, and neutrality from grayscale facial images using CNNs.
+To develop a facial emotion recognition system capable of identifying emotions such as anger, happiness, sadness, surprise, and neutrality from grayscale facial images using CNNs and compare different models on it.

 ---